Preserved Lemons Recipe

 A classic Middle Eastern condiment.

-Sterilize a 1 quart / 1 litre preserving jar.
+- Sterilize a 1 quart / 1 litre preserving jar by boiling in water.

+See here for directions on sterilizing jars.
+Oven sterilization is unsafe.
 Use a coarse salt such as Kosher salt or a chunky, crystal sea salt.
-You'll need about 1 1/2 cups (12 oz / 350g) of it.
+You'll need about 1 ½ cups (12 oz / 350g) of it.
 Don't use fine table salt; too much of it will go into the lemons.
 You only use the peel of the preserved lemons; you discard the flesh, wash excess salt off the peel.
 Slice or chop the peel finely to use in dishes.
 Use up within 3 months.

 Tried this recipe?Let us know how it was!